Building Regulations Approved Document E - Resistance to the Passage of Sound

 The aim of BB93 is to provide a regulatory framework for the acoustic design of schools in support of the Building Regulations Approved Document E. Requirement E4 states that ‘each room or other space in a school building shall have the acoustic conditions and the sound insulation against disturbance by noise appropriate to its normal use’.
 All school buildings must conform to BB93 and are subject to detailed design checks as well as on-site inspections.

 It is well documented that an acoustically comfortable environment free from intrusive outside noise or reverberation - is conducive to learning; and is of special help to those children with hearing or learning difficulties.
-Glass and rock mineral wool, meanwhile, has a proven performance track record for use in all types of construction, where it can reduce reverberation and inhibit the transmission of different wavelengths.
+Glass and stone wool, meanwhile, has a proven performance track record for use in all types of construction, where it can reduce reverberation and inhibit the transmission of different wavelengths.
 The insulation material is accordingly installed internal to cavities, above suspended ceilings and within partitions to achieve these aims.
 It is even used to make up suspended acoustic baffles that can rectify problems in existing properties.